 There are two main types of message reactions:

-Custom reactions to attach any state to a message, such as completed, reviewed, or approved
+- Custom reactions to attach state information to a message, such as completed, reviewed, or approved

 You need to provide your own emoji library; this isn't included in the PubNub SDKs.

-Use getMessageActions() to fetch reactions in a channel from storage using start and end timestamps.
-Use this method to fetch new reactions that were added after a certain timestamp when the user returns to the application.
+getMessageActions() to fetch reactions in a channel from storage using start and end timestamps.
+Use this method when the user returns to the application, to fetch new reactions that were added after a certain timestamp.

 Messages are always returned in chronological order — from oldest to newest — within the timetoken range you request.